TheMayhem6328/PseudoPython/README.md

 I personally learnt Python primarily through the means of experimenting with its syntax.
 I used to make random scripts and projects written in Python.
 Unfortunately, the same is not possible for pseudocode.
 Since pseudocode is not even a real language, no compiler or interpreter exist for it.
 This posed to be a challenge for me - I used to forget Cambridge's syntax very often.
 Also, I would appreciate pseudocode being functional one day.

 That is why I set out to make a transpiler for pseudocode.
-I initially wanted to create an interpreter, but apparently directly executing the code is a tad bit more difficult than just translating it to Python line-by-line and then executing the general code - both served the same goal of making pseudocode executable, so since it was easier to process the latter while nSot impacting functionality, I went with that.
+I initially wanted to create an interpreter, but apparently directly executing the code is a tad bit more difficult than just translating it to Python line-by-line and then executing the output code - both served the same goal of making pseudocode executable, so since it was easier to process the latter while not impacting functionality, I went with that.

 ## Progress